SOS-based Modal Decomposition on Nondeterministic Probabilistic Processes: The decomposition method

 To support the compositional reasoning, the congruence (resp.\ precongruence) property is required for any behavioral equivalence (resp.\ preorder) $\rel$.
 It consists in verifying whether $f(t_1,\ldots,t_{\n}) \; \rel\; f(t_1',\ldots,t_{\n}')$ whenever $t_i \rel t_i'$ for $i = 1,\ldots,\n$.
 In \cite{DGL14} it is proved that probabilistic bisimilarity is a congruence for all operators defined by a PGSOS-PTSS.
 We can restate this result as a direct consequence of the characterization result of \cite{DD11} (Theorem~\ref{thm:adequacy_DD11}) combined with our first decomposition result in Theorem~\ref{thm:decomposition}.
 Then, by our characterization results in Theorem~\ref{thm:ready_sim_adequate} and our decomposition results in Theorem~\ref{cor:decomposition} we can derive precongruence formats for both ready similarity and similarity.

-\begin{theorem}[(Pre)congruence theorem] Let $P=(\Sigma, \Act, R)$ be a PGSOS-PTSS.
-Then: \begin{enumerate} \item Probabilistic bisimilarity is a congruence for all operators defined by $P$; \item Probabilistic ready similarity is a precongruence for all operators defined by $P$; \item If $P$ is positive, then probabilistic similarity is a precongruence for all operators defined by $P$. \end{enumerate} \end{theorem}
+\begin{thm}[(Pre)congruence theorem] Let $P=(\Sigma, \Act, R)$ be a PGSOS-PTSS.
+Then: \begin{enumerate} \item Probabilistic bisimilarity is a congruence for all operators defined by $P$; \item Probabilistic ready similarity is a precongruence for all operators defined by $P$; \item If $P$ is positive, then probabilistic similarity is a precongruence for all operators defined by $P$. \end{enumerate} \end{thm}

 \begin{proof} \begin{enumerate} \item Let $t \in \openT$ and let $\sigma, \sigma'$ be two closed substitutions.
 We aim to show that

 Considering the characterization result of $\logic$ for probabilistic bisimilarity (Theorem~\ref{thm:adequacy_DD11}), to prove the proof obligation Equation~\eqref{eq:thm_congruence} we simply have to show that $\sigma(t)$ and $\sigma'(t)$ satisfy the same formulae in $\logic$.
 Assume that $\sigma(t) \models \varphi$, for some state formula $\varphi \in \logic$.
 By Theorem~\ref{thm:decomposition}, there is a decomposition mapping $\xi \in t^{-1}(\varphi)$ such that $\sigma(x) \models \xi(x)$ for each $x \in \var{t}$.
 From Lemma~\ref{lem:decomposition_mapping_in_logic} we gather that $\xi(x) \in \logicstate$ and moreover by Theorem~\ref{thm:adequacy_DD11} from $\sigma(x) \sim \sigma'(x)$ we obtain that $\sigma'(x) \models \xi(x)$ for each $x \in \var{t}$.
 By applying Theorem~\ref{thm:decomposition} once again, we obtain that $\sigma'(t) \models \varphi$, thus proving Equation~\eqref{eq:thm_congruence}.